ndamours14/bram-stoker/pages/about.md

 ## About the Collection

 This site brings together a collection of different editions, adaptations, and translations of Bram Stoker's Dracula, as well as biographies of Stoker.
-All of the books featured on this site are hosted on the [Internet Archive] (https://archive.org/).
+All of the books featured on this site are hosted on the [Internet Archive](https://archive.org/).

 This site was constrcuted by Natasha D'Amours, using [CollectionBuilder-GH](https://collectionbuilding.github.io/gh/).